wheelhouseio/curriculum-github/plaintext files/videos.md

 6.12: Fixing Bad Commits

-* The command `git commit --ammend` will add whatever is in your staging area to your last commit, and allow you to edit that commit message.
+* The command `git commit --amend` will add whatever is in your staging area to your last commit, and allow you to edit that commit message.

 6.15: Unstaging Files

-* `git restet HEAD <file_name>` will remove a file from the staging area, putting it back in your working directory.
+* `git reset HEAD <file_name>` will remove a file from the staging area, putting it back in your working directory.

 6.19: Using the Soft Reset
 6.20: Using the Mixed Reset